umich-brcf-bioinf/workshop-rnaseq-demystified/source/Module02b_Trimming.md

     out_trimmed/sample_A_R1.trimmed.fastq.gz

 As mentioned above, cutadapt has many capabilities.
 Depending on the parameters given, we can invoke different functionalities.
-Given our results from the previous QC module, we know that we need to trim adapters from the reads in our fastq files.
+Given our results from the previous QC module, we know that we need to quality trim the reads in our fastq files.

 ## Cutadapt Exercise

 1. Create a directory for our trimmed reads
 2. View the help page of the cutadapt tool
-3. Construct a cutadapt command to trim the adapters from paired-end reads
+3. Construct a cutadapt command to trim the reads in `sample_A_R1.fastq.gz`
 4. View the output of cutadapt, and verify that it's correct

 ```